 In order to prove your compliance and keep your inspections on schedule, it’s important to store your records of all inspections and tests in a safe place.
 To make this process easier for you, State Systems offers to store all maintenance and test records on your behalf with our web-based inspection reporting, BuildingReports.
 This way, you don’t have to worry about keeping up with or storing this important information yourself.
 If you’re ever confronted by your insurance company or have another legal reason to present your maintenance records, contact us and we’ll supply them immediately.

-- Mississippi (MS): Batesville, Clarksdale, Cleveland, DeSoto County, Greenville, Greenwood, Grenada, Hernando, Horn Lake, Olive Branch, Oxford, Senatobia, Southaven, Tunica and Tupelo
+In Mississippi: Batesville, Clarksdale, Cleveland, Columbus, Greenville, Greenwood, Grenada, Hernando, Horn Lake, Olive Branch, Oxford, Senatobia, Southaven, Starkville, Tunica, Tupelo, and West Point.